OpenNMT/OpenNMT-tf/README.md

 onmt --model config/models/my_model.py --run config/my_run.yml
 ```

+When loading an existing checkpoint, the `--model` option is optional.

 ### Model configuration

 Models are defined from the code to allow a high level of modeling freedom.
 The user should provide a `opennmt.models.Model` instance using available or user-defined modules.